ahmokther/Arduino-tutorial/README.md

 # Arduino-tutorial
-here we learn arduino beginner to advanced for more details visit my Youtube Channel
+here we learn about arduino beginner to advanced for more details visit my Youtube Channel
 "MTE Lab"
 or Youtube link: